What is seasonal affective disorder (SAD)?

 If your doctor prescribes an antidepressant, be sure you take it the way you're told to.
 Do not stop taking it suddenly.
 This could cause side effects or make your depression worse.
 When you are ready to stop, your doctor can help you slowly reduce the dose to prevent problems.

 Counselling may also help.
-Some types of counselling, such as cognitive-behavioural therapy and interpersonal therapy, can help you learn more about SAD, how to manage your symptoms, and how to help prevent future episodes..
+For example, cognitive behavioural therapy can help you learn more about SAD, how to manage your symptoms, and how to help prevent future episodes.

 Caring for yourself

 There are things you can do for yourself when you have seasonal affective disorder (SAD).

 Regular exercise and getting more sunlight can help.
 So try to exercise outdoors when the sun is shining.
 Being active during the daytime, especially early in the day, may help you have more energy and feel less depressed.
 But any activities that raise your heart rate—including daily chores—can help, especially if you can do them outdoors or near a sunny window.